Statement of Qualifications

-- Land use - advocacy before local land use planning agencies and courts on zoning, historic preservation, building code compliance, and environmental impact issues.
+- Land use - advocacy before District of Columbia land use planning agencies and courts on zoning, historic preservation, easements, building code compliance, and environmental impact issues.

 - Tax exempt organizations - assist nonprofits, including "Main Street" organizations, successfully apply for federal tax exemption; provide general counsel advice on a wide range of nonprofit tax, corporate, fundraising, and personnel matters.

-- Trail Planning - advise local and state governments on legal issues affecting trails and greenways, including liability issues; represent trail managers in Surface Transportation Board proceedings relating to rail-trail conversions.
+- Trail Planning - advise on legal issues affecting trails and greenways, including liability issues, and Surface Transportation Board proceedings relating to rail-trail conversions.

 - Constitutional "takings" jurisprudence - assist governments defend against Fifth Amendment "takings" challenges to environmental and land use regulation.